abvalatouski/wstp/README.md

 and the header file (`wstp.h`) is placed in `...\Wolfram Mathematica\SystemFiles\Links\WSTP\DeveloperKit\Windows-x86-64\CompilerAdditions`.

-Unlike previous Wolfram scripts C-client:
+Unlike client written in Wolfram Language, C-client does:
-- requires WSTP library initialization and deinitialization;
+- require WSTP library initialization and deinitialization;
-- requires explicit resource allocation, deallocation, and error handling (for conveniece I'll use a bunch of `goto`s);
+- require explicit resource allocation, deallocation, and error handling (for conveniece I'll use a bunch of `goto`s);
-- creates a link with explicit passing of command line arguments to the Kernel;
+- create a link with explicit passing of command line arguments to the Kernel;
-- writes data onto the link with `WSPut`-functions and "packeting".
+- write data onto the link with `WSPut`-functions and "packeting".

 ```c
 #include <stdio.h>